donaldnevermore/window-opacity/README.md

 ﻿# Window Opacity v0.2

-Change your window's opacity and make it transparent.
+Change the opacity/transparency of your window.
 Tested on Windows, but I don't know if it works on MacOS/Linux.
 If you know how to make it work on other platforms, feel welcome to open an issue/PR.

 ## Getting Started